Israel has turned the tables on Hezbollah, now what comes next? - analysis

 (photo credit: REUTERS/Ali Hashisho, Canva)

-The IDF turned the tables on Hezbollah after eleven months of attacks by the Iranian-backed terrorist group.
-The IDF eliminated Ibrahim Aqil on Friday, only two days after Hezbollah walkie-talkies exploded and three days after thousands of Hezbollah members were injured by exploding pagers.
+The Israel Defense Forces are turning the tables on Hezbollah after 11 months of attacks by the Iranian-backed terrorist group.
+The IDF eliminated Ibrahim Aqil on Friday, only two days after Hezbollah walkie-talkies exploded and three days after exploding pagers injured thousands of Hezbollah members.

-After many months where it seemed Israel was only responding proportionately to Hezbollah’s attacks, it now appears that Israel is turning the tables.
-Whether that will turn the tide of the war is not yet clear.
+After many months when it seemed Israel was only responding proportionately to Hezbollah’s attacks, it now appears that Israel is turning the tables.
+It is unclear whether this will turn the tide of the war.

 "I can now confirm that Ibrahim Aqil was eliminated together with other senior terrorists in Hezbollah’s Radwan Forces,” an IDF spokesperson said.